TransMIA: Membership Inference Attacks Using Transfer Shadow Training: Acknowledgment

 \section{Acknowledgment}

-This work was supported by JSPS KAKENHI Grant Number JP19H04113, and by ERATO HASUO Metamathematics for Systems Design Project (No. JPMJER1603), JST.
+This work was supported by JSPS KAKENHI Grant Number JP19H04113, by ERATO HASUO Metamathematics for Systems Design Project (No. JPMJER1603), JST, and by Inria under the project LOGIS.
 In our experiments, we used computational resources of the AI Bridging Cloud Infrastructure (ABCI) provided by National Institute of Advanced Industrial Science and Technology (AIST).